Pritzker warns of virus spread during holiday weekend

 “So help us help one another, and let us make sure that when we are in social gatherings that are not too large, especially if they are small gatherings indoors, that we are also remembering to infuse these principles of hand-washing, masking up and social distancing,” she said.

+Locally, Macon County Health Department officials on Wednesday announced 21 new cases of COVID-19, bringing the county total to 1,009.
+Shelby County announced seven county residents have tested positive for coronavirus, bringing its total to 224.

-Those pleas came as IDPH reported 2,128 new confirmed cases of COVID-19 in Illinois and 27 virus-related deaths over the previous 24 hours.
+At the state level, the IDPH reported 2,128 new confirmed cases of COVID-19 and 27 virus-related deaths over the previous 24 hours.
 That brought the statewide totals since the pandemic first appeared in Illinois to 238,643 cases, including 8,091 deaths.

 Those new cases came out of 32,751 tests that were reported over the 24-hour period, a smaller daily number than the state had been reporting in recent weeks, which Tokars attributed to a technical issue in the data processing system that IDPH uses to report numbers publicly.
 But she said all people who have been tested are being notified of their results.